2022-2023 Winter Show

 Reconnect with friends and like-minded individuals with a shared appreciation for great Okanagan and Western Canadian art at the 21th Winter Show’s opening receptions Thursday, December 1st, 6pm to 10pm and Saturday, December 3 , 1 pm to 6 pm CONTACT us

 As you move throughout Gallery Odin, beautiful paintings of Canadian geography pull you through the carefully curated space.

 Every piece tells a unique yet somehow familiar and cohesive story that came together by chance through Canada’s inspiring nature.
 Instead of selecting a narrow theme, Gallery Odin encourages its artists to create new work.
 It is that originality that binds the pieces together to create an enveloping warmth that permeates throughout all Gallery Odin exhibitions.

-ARTISTS: Doug Alcock, David Alexander, Ryan Bavin, Rod Charlesworth, Karel Doruyter, Wendy Hart Penner, Peter Lawson, Jerry R. Markham, Michael Matthews, Elizabeth Moore, Sharda Murray-Kieken, Destanne Norris, Teri Paul, Dawn Piché, Barry Rafuse, Bryan Ryley, Al Scott, Bruce Steinhoff, Peter Stuhlmann, Heidi Thompson ,
+Featured Artists: Doug Alcock, Ryan Bavin, Rod Charlesworth, Karel Doruyter, Wendy Hart Penner, Peter Lawson, Lumel Studios, Jerry R. Markham, Michael Matthews, Doris McCarthy, Elizabeth Moore, Sharda Murray-Kieken, Matthew Legge, Destanne Norris, Frances Obie, Teri Paul, Dawn Piché, Barry Rafuse, Bryan Ryley, Al Scott, Bruce Steinhoff, Peter Stuhlmann, Heidi Thompson ,

 Experience the natural beauty of Canadian and Okanagan art, together.

-Join us at 215 Odin Road on Thursday, Dec.
-2 and Saturday, Dec.
-4 for the opening receptions of our 20th Anniversary Winter Show.
+Join us at 215 Odin Road on Thursday, Dec 1 and Saturday, Dec 3 for the opening receptions of our 21th Winter Show.
 Contact us

 History of Previous Exhibitions